StefanRickli/file_to_qrcode/README.md

 - Rename folders
 - Make the program a CLI
 - Control app behavior using args
+- Add different page layouts
+- Add restoration verification
+- Add source code of encoder (and decoder?) to the first PDF page

 ## encode_to_qrcode.py
 - In: A file needs to be present in the folder `encode/in/`.
 The algorigthm will choose the file with the latest date modified.